 10. Book a direct flight

-When flying everyone wants to get the best deal.
+When flying everyone wants to get the best deal and find cheap flights.
 Very often flights with multiple stops to your destination are less expensive.
 But it will also be an awfully long journey.

 Consider stretching your budget and flying direct to make the most of a cruise vacation.
 It will be less stressful and you will save on journey time.

 You will also minimize the risk of lost or delayed luggage.
 And none of us like to cruise with just clothes on our back and those we squeezed into hand luggage.